ctp-eos/ctp-eos/README.md

 CTP-EOS is the **OS of Ontological Disclosure**.
 It is designed to power the technologies, sciences, and interfaces of a **post-materialist civilization**.

-> “We are not blending mysticism and science.
+> *“We are not blending mysticism and science.
-> We are transcending both through a higher-order ontological frame.”
+> We are transcending both through a higher-order ontological frame.”*
-> — *CTP Energy Science Foundation*
+> — CTP Energy Science Foundation

 ---

 ## 🧭 What Is CTP-EOS?

-CTP-EOS is a custom conscious-tech Linux operating system.
+CTP-EOS™ is a custom conscious-tech Linux operating system.
 It is designed to:

 * Integrate deep consciousness-aware principles from CTPSci Sciences